ThePython10110/ExchangeClone/README.md

 <details><summary>Look at this fancy expanding changelog</summary>

 ### TODO:
-* Figure out what's going to happen with Technic (the PR probably won't be merged)
 * Finish changelog
 * Finish wiki
-* Fix banner energy values
-* Fix Advanced Alchemical Chest values to be the same
 * Test everything in MTG, MCL2, and MCLA (and 5.7)
     * Everything breaks properly
     * Item transfer mods work correctly
-    * Shears seem to work find (MCL)
+    * Shears seem to work fine (MCL)
+    * Other tools work

 ### v6.0 (The Compatibility Update)
 This update took a while... there was just so much that had to be done.

 **The biggest changes:**
 *   I'm naming updates now for some reason.
 *   Automatic energy values!
 This means I don't have to manually add energy values for every single item.
-If it's craftable (and even if it's not in many cases), ExchangeClone will automatically figure out an energy value for it.
+If it's craftable or cookable, ExchangeClone will automatically figure out an energy value for it.
+There's also an API (with very little documentation because I'm lazy) for adding custom energy recipes and recipe types.
 *   The minimum Minetest version has been changed to 5.7.0, because I'm never going to test on any older versions.
 Of course, it will probably still work (at least mostly) on other versions, but I can't promise anything.
 *   Players can now have up to 1 trillion personal energy!
 *   Energy values now better match ProjectE's.